mco-gh/mco.dev/content/post/courses.md

 ### **Join the <a target="_blank" href="https://groups.google.com/g/mco-learn">mco-learn</a> mailing list to stay informed about these courses.**

 Computing technology is not just for computer scientists.
-As Tim Berners-Lee, inventor of the World Wide Web, famously said: "This is for everyone".
-Everyone deserves to understand what's going on in tech and all it takes is determination and a good teacher.
+As the inventor of the World Wide Web, Tim Berners-Lee, famously said: "This is for everyone".
+To understanding what's going on in tech, all it takes is determination and a good teacher.

 My courses are:

+- **practical** - a strong focus on learning by doing
 - **inclusive** - no prerequisites, perfect for beginners
 - **accessible** - nothing to install or configure on your computer
 - **affordable** - low cost with a generous concession plan
 - **unobtrusive** - no ads on my site or my course material
-- **practical** - a strong focus on learning by doing

 # Course Catalog

+**Next offerings are to be determined, check here for updates.**

 <details>
 <summary>
 <font size="+2"><b>Vibecoding - Build an App with AI</b></font> (click to expand)
 </summary>

 Have an idea for a web app but not sure how to bring it to life?
-Have you heard of vibecoding, or coding in English?
-In this hands-on, project-based course, you’ll learn how to build a working web application using the most up to date AI tools.
-It’s never been easier to turn your concept into reality.
+In this hands-on project-based course, you’ll learn how to build a working web application using the most up-to-date AI tools.
+It’s never been easier to turn an idea into reality.

 #### Prerequisites
 - No math, programming, or technical experience required

 #### Content
 - Build your first web page
-- From web pages to web apps
+- Build a simple web app
 - Plan and start your app
 - Develop your app
 - Deploy your app
-- Show and tell
+- Share your creation with the class

 #### Logistics
-- six two-hour weekly online lessons
+- 6 two-hour weekly online lessons
-- 1-2 hours of homework between lessons
+- 2 hours of homework after each lesson
 - price: 100 USD
-- **next offering**: to be determined, check here for updates
 </details>

 <br>